dhillondeep/suffixtree/README.md

 # Generalized Suffix Tree
+This is a fork of https://github.com/ljfuyuan/suffixtree.
+This fork exposes `GeneralizedSufficTree` struct and improves testing.

 A Go implementation of a Generalized Suffix Tree using Ukkonen's algorithm

-The package just translate from Alessandro Bahgat Shehata's java version to golang and do some optimization
-For more details, you should look at [abahgat/suffixtree](https://github.com/abahgat/suffixtree/)
+The package just translate from Alessandro Bahgat Shehata's java version to golang and do some optimization For more details, you should look at [abahgat/suffixtree](https://github.com/abahgat/suffixtree/)

 ## Usage